-Last week Imprint Engine’s blog focused on the purchase behavior of Baby Boomers.
+Previously, Imprint Engine’s blog focused on the purchase behavior of Baby Boomers.
 The last two generations we will be covering are the G.I. generation and The Silent Generation.
-The reason we have lumped these generations together is that a majority of their purchase behaviors are identical.
+But what is the G.I.
+Generation?
+Sometimes called the Greatest Generation, these individuals shaped modern consumer behavior with their values of frugality, loyalty, and practicality.
+In this article, we’ll explore how their historical experiences influenced their purchasing habits and brand preferences.

 Both of these generations grew up in a home where the father was likely to be the sole income.
 Most women did not have a post-secondary education, and the large majority were the domestic head of the house.
 These generations of women helped fill positions at factories during World War II, The Korean War, and The Vietnam War.
 They also worked as nurses and triage within the Wars.